Gibbsian On-Line Distributed Content Caching Strategy for Cellular Networks: Performance Improvement Using Gibbs Sampling

-If the contents in both caches are chosen probabilistically according to the steady state Gibbs distribution $\pi_{\beta}(\cdot)$, one can expect that the expected cache hit rate improves as $\beta$ increases, and converges to the maximum possible cache hit rate ($0.765$ hits per unit time in our example) as $\beta \uparrow \infty$.
-We do not consider $\beta=0$ since it chooses a configuration $B$ uniformly from $\mathcal{B}$.
+For scenario~$1$, we have also considered the case where all BSs choose the contents independently with the same probability distribution tuned to maximize the expected hit rate; the expected hit rate turned out to be $0.6081$ in this case.

-The above phenomena have been captured in Figure~\ref{fig:caching-plot}.
-It also shows that even with finite but large $\beta$, significantly higher cache hit rate can be achieved asymptotically compared to the most popular content placement strategy for all BSs, and even w.r.t. independent placement of contents in the BSs.
-However, if the cells of two BSs do not have any overlap, then placing most popular content will be optimal, and independent placement will be worse than that.
+If the contents in all caches are chosen probabilistically according to the steady state Gibbs distribution $\pi_{\beta}(\cdot)$, one can expect that the expected cache hit rate improves as $\beta$ increases, and converges to the maximum possible cache hit rate as $\beta \uparrow \infty$.

-It is to be noted that this example is provided only to demonstrate the potential for performance improvement via Gibbs sampling approach.
-Providing guarantees for the actual margin of performance improvement for a more realistic network topology (such as Poisson Boolean model for cells) is left for future research endeavours on this topic.
+The above phenomena for scenario~$1$ and scenario~$2$ have been captured in Figure~\ref{fig:caching-plot-six-base-stations}.
+This figure also shows that even with finite but large $\beta$, significantly higher cache hit rate can be achieved asymptotically compared to the most popular content placement strategy for all BSs, and even w.r.t. independent placement of contents in the BSs.